mrobin88/goneGoSk8/README.md

 # goneGoSk9
-Skate Event planner and message board. full stack node js. with auth.
+Skate event planner and message board. full stack node js.
 [You can get a link to the app hosted on heroku here](https://gosk9.herokuapp.com)

 #Requirements